 One of the city’s most joyful trees is found in the South Street Seaport.
 This quaint area of lower Manhattan has a great pine for a classic holiday pic—you can walk right up to the tree without too many crowds.
 We suggest bringing along a mug of hot cocoa and taking in the views, then strolling the cobblestone streets and perusing the area’s shops for holiday gifts.
 Plus, the Seaport has a variety of festive events during the holiday season, so check the website for events like a toy drive, ugly sweater party, and holiday crafts—with drinks, of course.

 19 Fulton St.; seaportdistrict.nyc

-OK, we know this is not technically a Christmas tree, but it is one of the most festive and least touristy spots for a romantic photo.
-Every year, Columbia University covers the trees that line College Walk with hundreds of lights, which creates a rather stunning image.
-At most, you’ll compete with some students, but to be honest, most of them want to be far away from school at night, so you just might have the place to yourself.
+OK, we know this is not technically a Christmas tree, but it is one of the most festive spots for a romantic holiday photo.
+Every year, Columbia University covers the trees that line College Walk with thousands of lights, which creates a rather stunning image.
+It’d be difficult to frown for this pleasant stroll.
+Head there at night, when most of the students are off pulling all-nighters and you’ll have the place to yourself.

 West 116th Street and Broadway; columbia.edu

 If you cannot erect a Christmas tree on Fifth Avenue, you do the next best thing: a 2-D version.
 The Louis Vuitton flagship unveiled its own 12-story “tree” plastered to the exterior of the building.
 The tree, covered in neon lights, can be seen from blocks away but we recommend standing on the opposite corner of 57th Street to really take in the view.
 Of course, it’s covered in LV logos too.